Hodoo08/final-django-project/README.md

 Feature 2: Add Inventory Item
 Inventory managers can add new items to the inventory, ensuring the system stays updated.

-Inclusivity Notes:
-The features were designed to address the needs of diverse users, including those with Special Educational Needs and Disabilities (SEND).
-The interface supports screen readers, and high contrast themes are available for users with visual impairments.
+Feature 3: Edit Inventory Item
+Inventory managers are able to edit already listed items, by changing and keeping up to date with the quantity of listed inventory items.

+Feature 4: Delete Inventory Item
+Users are able to delete inventory items via their disgression.
+Gives users the flexibilty to delete out of stock inventory.
+This adheres to one of CRUD functionality features.

 # Deployment
 Platform: Heroku

-# High-Level Deployment Steps:
+High-Level Deployment Steps:

 Step 1: Set up a Heroku account and create a new app.
 Step 2: Configure the Django application for Heroku deployment, including setting up the Procfile and necessary environment variables.